 Push your cousins to do better and be better.
 And extend this attitude online, too.
-The competition and rivalry isn't necessarily within us; it is against those on the outside, like the predators who harm our communities.
+Competition and rivalry aren’t necessarily within us; it is against those on the outside, like the predators who harm our communities.

-Forms, shadow boxing, running, push ups, hand stands against a wall, can all be done no matter where you go.
-It'll keep you sharp and stay in shape.
+Forms, shadow boxing, running, push-ups, and handstands against a wall can all be done no matter where you go.
+It’ll keep you sharp and stay in shape.